JasmineLi-805/cse490-DeepLearning-Project/README.md

 ![size=64^2](ds64.png)
 ![size=128^2](ds128.png)
 ![size=224^2](ds224.png)
 Of all the different image sizes, size 64^2 received the highest accuracy of 48.24% after 20 epochs, and size 32^2 received the lowest accuracy of 47.81%.
-However, that is not a significant difference.
+That is not a significant difference.
 Thus, it seems like, at least for few number of epochs, the image size used for region proposal does not significantly affect the classfication accuracy.
 ![all sizes](all.png)
 Similar patterns can be seen from the diagram above where all the learning curves of different image sizes are plotted in one graph.